onezeroone-dev/OZO-Windows-Installer-Customizer/GUIDE.md

 _Note: For guidance on installing this script, please see [**README.md**](README.md)._

 This script reads a JSON configuration file containing one or more _Jobs_.
-Each job is a combination of OS, version, edition, and feature (e.g., Windows 11 Professional 22H2) and a user-defined _build_ number that differentiates builds of the same os-version-edition-feature, e.g.,
+Each job is a combination of OS, version, edition, and feature (e.g., Windows 11 Pro 24H2) and a user-defined _build_ number that differentiates builds of the same os-version-edition-feature, e.g.,

-- Build `000` is Windows 11 Professional 22H2 _with drivers for VMware Workstation Pro 17 virtual machines_.
+- Build `000` is Windows 11 Pro 24H2 _with drivers for VMware Workstation Pro 17 virtual machines_.
-- Build `001` is Windows 11 Professional 22H2 _with drivers for the Dell XPS 7390_.
+- Build `001` is Windows 11 Pro 24H2 _with drivers for the Dell XPS 7390_.

 For each new Windows release (e.g., Windows 11 Pro 22H2, Windows 11 Pro 24H2, etc.), you must prepare a *catalog*, *answer file*, a list of AppX packages to remove, and [optional\] logo, icon, and wallpaper image files.
 Once generated, these resources can be used for any number of automated builds of the same os-version-edition-feature.